 If you're looking for things to do with kids, a good alternative to one of the above points of interest might be the family-friendly Phillip and Patricia Frost Museum of Science (Frost Science) .
 This 250,000-square-foot museum has a planetarium, a 500,000-gallon Gulf Stream aquarium and quality exhibits.

 Day 2: AfternoonIt's just a couple of miles to the heart of fashionable Coconut Grove, a former artists' colony known for its funky shops, varied food places (many of them open-air), marina and nightlife.
 Take advantage of the abundance of dining opportunities and consider eating out for lunch.
-Serious shoppers will want to check out the offerings at Cocowalk, a formerly Mediterranean-style mall that's transitioning to a contemporary, mixed-use development with shops, local restaurants, a central courtyard and One Cocowalk, a five-story office building.
+Serious shoppers and foodies will want to check out the offerings at Cocowalk, a contemporary, mixed-use development with shops, local restaurants, a central courtyard and One Cocowalk, a five-story office building.